H326, third floor of the Humanities Building

 With Professor Gerardine Meaney, Department of English, University College Dublin, I have co-edited an AHRC-funded project entitled Women in Modern Irish Culture.
 This consists of a database of information on Irish women writers, working in the Irish and English languages, and writing in all genres for the period 1800-2005.
 The database is freely available at http://go.warwick.ac.uk/wimic

-I am currently working with Professor Mary O'Dowd (Queen's University, Belfast) on the AHRC-funded project, Marriage in Ireland, 1660-1925.
-The project began on 1 September 2008 and will run to August 2011.
+I worked with Professor Mary O'Dowd (Queen's University, Belfast) on the AHRC-funded project, Marriage in Ireland, 1660-1925.
+The project began on 1 September 2008 and ran to August 2011.

-The aim of this project is to produce a major study on of the history of marriage in Ireland, north and south, from 1660-1925.
+The aim of the project was to produce a major study on of the history of marriage in Ireland, north and south, from 1660-1925.
 The time frame begins with the Restoration of Charles II as King of Ireland and ends with the prohibition of divorce in the Irish Free State.
-The primary focus will be on the logistics of marriage among the social classes below the level of wealthy landowning families: how marriage was perceived, negotiated and controlled by church and state as well as by individual men and women.
+The primary focus was on the logistics of marriage among the social classes below the level of wealthy landowning families: how marriage was perceived, negotiated and controlled by church and state as well as by individual men and women.
 Although a significant amount of research has been completed on aristocratic marriage in Ireland surprisingly little has been done on the history of marriage among the 'middling' and lower social classes in rural or urban society.
-The project will, therefore, open up a new field of Irish social history
+The project has, therefore, opened up a new field of Irish social history .

-Key questions to be asked of each of these themes is the extent to which attitudes and practices changed over the time period examined and differed regionally and according to social class.
+Key questions asked of each of these themes is the extent to which attitudes and practices changed over the time period examined and differed regionally and according to social class.

-The project employs two postdoctoral Research Fellows, Dr Katie Barclay (based at Warwick) and Dr John Bergin (based at Queens).
+The project employed two postdoctoral Research Fellows, Dr Katie Barclay (based at Warwick) and Dr John Bergin (based at Queens).

 I have supervised MA and PhD dissertations on a range of topics relating to women in British and Irish history.
 The subjects have included nuns and convent life in 19th century England; the 'dirty protest' in Armagh Prison; women at the front during World War I; medical, social hygiene and youth work perspectives on young women, 1918-1939; and Irish women who migrated to England from the 1940s and joined religious communities.